growthbook/growthbook-js/README.md

 configure({
     // User id of the visitor (can omit if the visitor is logged out)
     uuid: "12345",

-    // Callback when the user is put in a test
+    // Track an event in Segment when the user views an experiment
-    onAssignment: (experiment, variation) => {
-        // Example: Segment integration
-        analytics.track("Experiment Viewed", {
-            experimentId: experiment,
-            variationId: variation
-        });
-    }
+    segment: true,
 });
 ```